amandaguan-ag/todo/README.md

 2. Add a todo by clicking the "Add Todo" button.
 3. Your todo item should now be saved to the PostgreSQL database.

-## Contributing

-Contributions to the Todo List Application are welcome.
-Please fork the repository and create a pull request with your features or fixes.

 ## License

 This project is licensed under the MIT License.